-CONTACTING THE DISTRICT'S FINANCIAL MANAGEMENT
+CONTACTING THE SWCD'S FINANCIAL MANAGEMENT

-This financial report is designed to provide our citizens, customers and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact the Grant Soil and Water Conservation District, 712 Industrial Park Blvd, Elbow Lake, MN 56531.
-Phone 218-685-5395.
+This financial report is designed to provide our citizens, taxpayers, customers, and investors and creditors with a general overview of the SWCD's finances and to show the SWCD's accountability for the money it receives.
+If you have questions about this report or need additional financial information, contact Mary

+Jo Knutson at the Grant SWCD office, 712 Industrial Park Blvd, Elbow Lake, MN 56531 or telephone at (218) 685-5395 or e-mail at MaryJo.Knutson@mn.nacdnet.net.